ivfisunov/node-zbardecoder/readme.md

 This barcode reader is a Node.js C++ addon wrapper over the open source ZBar and OpenCV libraries.

-It works with a static image files, supports multiple barcodes on it and detects barcode types.
+It works with a static image files, supports multiple barcodes in the image and detects barcode types.

 ## Requirements